flecsi/flecsi/doc/sphinx/tutorial/runtime.rst

 For this region, the FleCSI execution context ``annotation::execution`` is specified along with a detail level of ``annnotation::detail::low``.
-To avoid hard coding strings throughout an application, annotation regions can be specified using structs that inherit from ``annotation::region``:
+To avoid hard-coding strings throughout an application, annotation regions can be specified using structs that inherit from ``annotation::region``:

 .. literalinclude:: ../../../tutorial/1-runtime/4-caliper.cc